maodoseck/mini_golf-Project-CIS344/README.md

 - I Addded a section for golfers and the ability to manage their information.
 - I added a Create and View for tee golf time reservations.
 - Update special requests for special reservations.
+- The SQL is in the ZIP File

 Download Tutorial
 1. Download the ZIP file.